CodeClass0/README-Generator/Develop/README.md

 # README Generator
-This application can be used within VSCode to generate a professional looking README quickly and easily.
+This application can be used within VSCode's terminal to quickly and easily generate a professional looking README.
 It is a CLI application that will prompt the user for information, and then populate a README.md file with that information.
 ## Table of Contents:
  - [Installation](#item-one)
  - [Usage](#item-two)